 This article has links to products and services we love, which we may make commission from.

 Bustling Edinburgh’s Christmas Market in Princes Street Gardens, George Street lights illuminate the midnight blue sky and The Dome’s towering tree of varying colours.
 Keep reading to find out the ultimate list of festive things to do in Edinburgh in winter for locals and tourists alike.
-Why don’t you stay a little longer and experience the world’s biggest New Year’s Eve party too?
+Why don’t you also stay a little longer and experience the world’s biggest New Year’s Eve party?
 Edinburgh has three days of events celebrating Hogmanay.

 Why trust us?
 I’m Gemma, a local.
 I love Edinburgh at Christmas.
 The smells, the skating, the shopping and the celebration!